-The Minnesota Resilience Action Plan (MinnRAP) is a program developed to address the effects of the COVID-19 pandemic on members of our community.
+The MN Resilience Program is a program developed to address the effects of the COVID-19 pandemic on members of our community.
 We are all having different reactions, and there are strategies we can use to increase our resilience.

 There are 2 components to the program: